strotlog/HyperMetroidRandomizerCLI/README.md

 4. Extract the ips file from the rar file using a local tool or [extract.me](https://extract.me)
 5. Apply the ips using Lunar IPS or a [Web ROM patcher](https://www.marcrobledo.com/RomPatcher.js/).
 Overwrite 'Hyper\_Metroid\_Rando\_Base\_ROM.sfc' with the outcome.
 6. Apply 'PatchesCombined.ips', which was cloned from git, in the same way as step 5, overwriting the ROM.
-7. Apply '', which was cloned from git, in the same way as step 5, overwriting the ROM.

 The resulting checksum should be: